kwesterman/meth_cvd/README.md

 substructure: Calculation of various quantities relevant to examining and adjusting for substructure in the methylation dataset.
 Includes cell count estimation, PCA calculation, CPACOR (PCA on control probes), and ComBat.

-module_ewas: RMarkdown script for generating the results/manuscript.
+module_ewas and module_ewas_supp: RMarkdown script for generating the results and supplementary information for the module-based incident CVD EWAS manuscript.